adam-maj/deep-learning/README.md

 The arms race really begins - NVIDIA, TSMC, ASML, etc. semi-conductor supply chain prices sky-rocket.

-[Picture of all the stock prices]
+> [Graphic] - Stock prices of all the semi-conductor supply chain companies rising

-[Sam Altman $7T fundraising announcement, although not true]
+### Adjusting supply chains

-[6] **Adjusting supply chains:** The current constraint on compute is not about people not having funding to buy compute.
+**Adjusting supply chains:** The current constraint on compute is not about people not having funding to buy compute.
 It's about the compute supply chains not creating enough supply.

 Because compute supply chains have a long production cycle (a few months), they rely on predictions.
 These supply chains did not predict the boom in demand for compute that came from the AI cycle, so they got constrained.

 These supply chains will soon adjust to demand, and the constraint on compute will no longer be due to constrained supply chains - instead it will become a resource problem.

+### AI ASICs

 [7] **AI-accelerator ASICs:** Another wave that may impact compute - in the recent cycles, many companies have raised large amounts of money to built ASICs for AI inference, and now AI training [links?
 Tenstorrent? etc.]